getml/reflect-cpp/docs/docs-readme.md

 [rfl::Skip](rfl_skip.md) - For skipping fields during serialization and/or deserialization.

-[rfl::Commented](commented.md) - For adding comments to your serialized format (only supported by some formats, such as YAML).
+[rfl::Commented](commented.md) - For adding comments to your serialized format (only supported by some formats, such as YAML or XML).

 [rfl::Result](result.md) - For error handling without exceptions.